 - Enter "2" for the RunPropWithoutXPath.

 - Leave "Microarray 1" selected for "Sample 1" and "Microarray 2" for "Sample 2."

 You will now see the run results:

 Notice the values you entered in the RunPropWithoutXPath column.

 This option allows you to populate properties in bulk by using a spreadsheet instead of filling in the form for each file.
 You will use a set of TSV (tab-separated values) to specify run metadata.
 The barcode column in the TSV is matched with the barcode value in the MageML file.
 The sample name columns, configured in the assay design, will be used to look for matching samples by name in all visible sample sets.
 Any additional run level properties may be specified as separate columns.

 - First delete previously imported runs by selecting both checkboxes and clicking (Delete) and confirming.

 - Repeat the steps described in the "Import Microarray Runs" section above.

-- Click Download Excel Template and open it in Excel.
+- If we were not providing the values to paste, you could click Download Excel Template and open it in Excel.
 This spreadsheet shows the barcodes associated with the two files we have chosen to upload.
-It allows you to specify the sample set for each dye for each file, plus the RunPropWithoutXPath.
+It allows you to specify the sample set for each file, plus the RunPropWithoutXPath.
 The other run properties (Producer, Version, Protocol_Name) are still populated automatically using the XPaths you provided in the assay design.